-- How do I answer question 'Time of admission to the unit'? - This refers to the time that it was decided that the patient would be admitted (regardless of how long the patient may have subsequently spent in A&E before being admitted to a ward).
+- How do I answer question 'Time of admission to the unit'? - This refers to the time that the patient was admitted to a ward.
 This can be any ward and does not have to be a respiratory ward.
-This can be the same time that the patient left A&E if this is the only information available in the patient notes. - o It doesn't matter if the patient is subsequently moved to a respiratory/more appropriate ward; the time entered here should still reflect the time of the decision to admit the patient.
+This can be the same time that the patient left A&E if this is the only information available in the patient notes. - It doesn't matter if the patient is subsequently moved to a respiratory/more appropriate ward; the time entered here should still reflect the time of the decision to admit the patient. - A patient was not admitted within 72 hours of arrival and the system will not allow me to enter the admission date/time, how do I record this? - Enter the admission date/time as exactly 72 hours after arrival.
+Note that this may impact the time from admission to respiratory review.
+To record the actual admission date/time and / or reason for not admitting within 72 hours, add custom fields to the dataset (see page 4).